sakilk130/50-days-of-javascript/README.md

 ## Day 14 - Random Quote Generator

 This project is a simple Random quote generator project the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make a request to the [Type.fit API](https://type.fit/api/quotes) to get a random quote.

+## Day 15 - Weather App

+This is a simple weather app that uses the OpenWeatherMap API to get the weather data.
+It uses the geolocation API to get the user's location and then uses the OpenWeatherMap API to get the weather data for that location.
+It also has a search bar that allows the user to search for a city and get the weather data for that city.